persinammon4/capstone-snake-game/README.md

 # Capstone Snake Game

-The original project had a fully functional Snake game implemented.
-A Snake game has a keyboard controlled snake that's constantly moving.
-When it eats a food (by running over it), it grows in length by one block while still moving.
-The original implementation infinitely runs until the snake runs into itself.

-Original implementation:
-- A `main` function handling creating objects of the three main steps of the game loop (`Controller`, `Game`, `Renderer`).
-The `Game::Game` constructor creates a `Snake` object, while `Game::Run` starts the game loop.
-- A `Game::Update` method that takes care of snake movement, handling the snake eating food, basic movement in response to user input.
-- Score updated regularly.
-- The `Snake` stores float coordinates of the head, and a vector of points (int cell coordinates) as the body.
-The head has float coordinates to suggest speed as a gradient, versus blockily moving from point to point.
-Location updates based on the snake's speed are all handled.
-The `Snake::Update` method both handles updating the head and the body.
-- Most of the SDL usage is already written.

-The project spec asked to create features to the original game which used concepts discussed through the course.

-Added features:
+The Snake game is a game world where a keyboard controlled snake attempts to eat food.
+Every time it eats food it grows longer one by one block, but if it turns in on itself and hits another part of its body it dies.
+The original implementation set up a basic game loop including a Snake class, SDL library usage, and rendering of abstract objects.
+It runs infinitely unless the snake dies.

+The extended implementation has the following features:
+- Multiple Game modes: new snake controlled by A* algorithm, with its own collision rules (user snake death if run into it, will not run into obstacles or use wraparound) and a score boost if the new snake is killed by the user snake hitting its last box (essentially eating it).
+Second mode is to insert obstacles into the grid.
+- Leaderboard with scores for all previous attempts written to `*.txt` files.
+I felt very uncomfortable leaving a plaintext file with data public on GitHub, so I implemented encryption with a symmetric key.
+Encryption is a mandatory opt-in.
 - Create a GUI with speed (frames per second) toggling, leaderboard option, original mode, obstacle mode, computer snake mode.
 Used [Nuklear](https://github.com/Immediate-Mode-UI/Nuklear/) to do so.

-- Leaderboard is read and written from a `*.txt` file.
-The text file is encrypted using a symmetric key.
-I kept the key up on GitHub, so it's not like it's actually a security improvement.
-I just felt very uncomfortable leaving a plaintext file with data public.
-I could've left an optional parameter to toggle encryption, but decided to make it a mandatory design feature.
-- New `Obstacle` class with inheritance (fixed, moving).
-- New snake controlled by A* algorithm, which will lead to a loss if run into it or automatic win/rankings multiplier boost if eat the snake by hitting the last box of it.
-- Gave the A* algorithm snake a handicap where it can't use the wraparound to go across the screen.
-- End print message with score, size, and leaderboard ranking (two leaderboards - respective mode and the general leaderboard).
+The project has in-line comments with reasoning behind implementation decisions.
+Details further down the README.

 ## How to Run